 - Advance payments, such as subscriptions, leases, etc.

 - Payments for any goods or service where an invoice was not provided or required.

 If a payment is subject to interest, it will be calculated as follows:

 A default university account will be assessed the interest expenses when the principal is paid.
-A quarterly interest payment report will be routed to executive management for review.

 The invoice received date will depend on where the invoice was received:

 Received By: Invoice Received Date: email@example.com Original date on the invoice submittal email from the vendor firstname.lastname@example.org Original date on the invoice submittal email from the vendor Accts Payable P.O.
 Box 747 Date scanned into AP's imaging system Accts Payable 601 University Drive Date scanned into AP's imaging system Department other than Accts Payable Department stamp date or original date on the invoice submittal email from the vendor